Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Verapamil/Verapamil_evaluation_report.md

 ### Metabolism, Elimination and Inhibition

 Verapamil is metabolized by CYP3A4 and transported by P-gp.
 The model includes enantioselective metabolism by CYP3A4, non-stereospecific P-gp transport.
 Additionally passive glomerular filtration was integrated.
+For biliary excretion, an EHC continuous fraction of 1 was assumed.

 Mechanism-based inactivation of CYP3A4 and non-competitive inhibition of P-gp by all four entities (S-verapamil, R-verapamil, S-norverapamil and R-norverapamil) was taken into account.
 The CYP3A4 MBI KI and kinact values were taken from literature, the KI values for P-gp inhibition were optimized.